0nandon/2022_CVLAB_WINTER_STUDY/papers/Correspondence/Neighbourhood Consensus Networks.md

 ## Proposed approach

 We design a model which learns to `discriminate a reliable match` by recognizing patterns of supporting matches in its neighbourhood.
-Furthermore, We do this in a fully differentiable way, such that this trainable matching module can be directly combined with strong CNN image descriptors.
+Furthermore, We do this in a `fully differentiable way`, such that this trainable matching module can be directly combined with strong CNN image descriptors.

 There are five main components.